Bill Foster (politician): Caucus memberships

+Political positions

+Foster voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Taxes

 Foster supported allowing the Bush tax cuts to expire.
 During a debate with his opponent in the 2012 election, Foster said, "The tax cuts were promised to generate job growth, but did not.
 If you follow the money, when you give a dollar to a very wealthy person, they won't typically put it back into the local economy."
 He said the tax benefits ended up in overseas accounts and spent on luxury purchases.

 Foster has opposed efforts to repeal the estate tax.
 On August 31, 2005, U.S. Newswire reported that Foster said, "The proponents of estate tax repeal are fond of calling it the 'death tax'.
 It's not a death tax, it's a Rich Kids' tax."
 In 2009, just before the estate tax was scheduled for a one-year repeal, Foster voted to permanently extend the then current estate tax rate of 45%.

 Card check

 According to the official Thomas website, Foster co-sponsored the Employee Free Choice Act of 2009, which would enable unionization of small businesses of less than 50 employees.
 On February 25, 2012, the Daily Herald reported, "Foster pointed to his support for the Employee Free Choice Act while serving at the congressman in the 14th District as proof of his union support."